CSS custom properties are AMAZING. I'm going to attempt to name and roundup all the categories and strategies of custom props that I've come across.

 2. house props #

 House props are named for project reusability.
-They also create team alignment, jargon, and can be adaptive (see #3).
+They create team alignment and match jargon.
+They often point to a global token.

 :root {